Depending on the niche of your membership site, you might be considering producing online courses for your online business.

-Pick A Topic That You Are Passionate About
+Pick A Topic You're Passionate About

-You can't get started creating an online course without having a topic in mind!
+You can't get started creating an online course without having a topic in mind.
 And you never want to be stuck teaching a subject you don't love in the first place.

 You could teach anything, but keep in mind that if you don't like your topic, you probably won't be very good at teaching others about it.
 So be sure to find something that you love and enjoy sharing with others.

-Also, pay attention to those pieces of content that were most popular.
+Also, pay attention to those pieces of content that are most popular.
 This will help you to see how your site visitors will respond to your course and make life easier for you, so you don't have to create everything from scratch.

 Lay The Groundwork